TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 Pathology report Following a biopsy or breast cancer surgery, tissue will be removed and looked at under a microscope by a pathologist.
 Further tests may be carried out to provide more information and the results in a pathology report provide details about the breast cancer and help to set out your treatment plan.

-Sentinel lymph node biopsy The removal of the most important lymph nodes in the armpit (axilla) that would be affected should the cancer start to spread.
+Sentinel lymph node biopsy The removal of the closest draining lymph nodes in the armpit (axilla) that would be affected should the cancer start to spread.
 Sentinel means guard.

 Blood Count Blood tests carried out before each chemotherapy cycle to check the levels of a range of things including red blood cells, platelets and neutrophils (white blood cells).